Sections Of This Article

 Being different implies standing out or deviating from societal norms, conventions, or expectations.
 It signifies embracing one’s uniqueness or individuality, expressing oneself authentically without conforming to external pressures to fit in.

 In summary, individuality and uniqueness celebrate the distinct qualities of individuals, while the self encompasses one’s identity and experiences.
-Selfishness and an inflated ego prioritize the self at the expense of others, whereas self-esteem fosters a healthy self-appraisal.
-Being different involves embracing one’s uniqueness without conforming to societal norms.
+Selfishness and an inflated ego prioritize the self at the expense of others, whereas self-esteem fosters a healthy reality-based self-appraisal.
+Being different involves embracing one’s uniqueness without conforming fully to all societal norms.
 Understanding these concepts can facilitate a balanced and authentic expression of one’s identity while fostering healthy relationships and societal harmony.

-In looking at these concepts I hope you spotted how the common definitions of each of them are mainly defined in terms of the others, for example, individuality is said to be about uniqueness, ego is about self, and being different is about uniqueness etc. Which, if looked at as a whole, results in a circular non-definition:
+In looking at these concepts I hope you spotted how the common definitions of each of them are mainly defined in terms of the others, for example, individuality is said to be about uniqueness, ego is about self, and being different is about uniqueness etc. Which, if looked at as a whole, results mostly in a circular non-definition:

 . . . since each is defined mainly in terms of the others.
-I’ve presented some alternative perspectives to consider as you read the rest of this article . . . definitions matter, else one is really just feeding oneself confusions when one uses words which one assumes one understands but actually doesn’t have a precise definition for.
+I’ve presented some alternative perspectives to consider as you read the rest of this article . . . precise definitions matter, else one is really just feeding oneself confusions when one uses words which one assumes one understands but actually doesn’t have a precise definition for.

 The History Of Individuality And Cultural Evolution